iden3/snarkjs/README.md

 });
 ```

-## Use in the web
+## In the browser

-load snarkjs.min.js and start using it normally.
+Load `snarkjs.min.js` and start using it as usual.

 ```
 cp node_modules/snarkjs/build/snarkjs.min.js .